Cross-user Similarities in Viewing Behavior for 360$^{\circ}$ Video and Caching Implications: Cache Performance Simulations

 \section{Cache Performance Simulations}

-\revtwo{}{We next present cache performance results from trace-driven simulations that take into account three important uncertainties.} \revrev{Finally, it is important to remember that there is a lot of uncertainties and individual variability that need to taken into account when characterizing the potential cache hit rate of a real system that uses HTTP-based Adaptive Streaming (HAS).}{Video delivery systems using HTTP-based Adaptive Streaming (HAS) must cope with multiple sources of uncertainty that impact prefetching and caching performance.} First, network bandwidth varies over time and clients do not know their future bandwidth.
+Our trace-driven cache simulations \revBB{take into account}{are designed to take into account and study} multiple sources of uncertainty that impact prefetching and caching performance.
+First, network bandwidth varies over time and clients do not know their future bandwidth.
 Second, with different scenes requiring different encodings, for example, chunk sizes typically vary from chunk-to-chunk and across different parts of the same video.
-These first two uncertainties (in future bandwidths and chunk sizes) result in variable download times and buffer sizes, as clients adapt the requested encodings so to try to maintain a relatively stable buffer and to avoid stalls.
-Third, as seen here, in the context of 360$\degree$ video, there is a lot of variability and uncertainty in how \revrev{clients}{users} move their heads.
-Therefore, \revrev{clients are}{the client player is} at best able to \revrev{}{accurately} predict in which directions to download high quality tiles and in which directions lower quality tiles may suffice for stall protection.
-To complicate such prediction, \revrev{we note that the}{the} variable buffer size \revrev{(just mentioned above) may}{may} require some tile selections to be made closer to or further away from the \revrev{actual playback}{playback} time of each chunk, increasing the variability in prediction \revrev{accuracy also across time.}{accuracy also across time.}
+These first two uncertainties result in variable download times and buffer sizes, as clients adapt the requested encodings so as to try to maintain a relatively stable buffer and to avoid stalls.
+Third, as seen here, with 360$\degree$ video there is a lot of variability and uncertainty in how users move their heads.
+The client player can try to predict head movements and prefetch high quality tiles only for some directions, but prediction accuracy will vary across \revAA{videos}{videos, prediction algorithm used,} as well as over time during video playback.